including VAT plus shipping

 Paper: 250 gr/m², matt coated

 The backbone of our map consists of contour lines at intervals of 250 metres.
-Thus, the map looks plastic and nicely displays the topography of the mountain range.
+Thus, the map looks vivid and nicely illustrates the topography of the Alps.
 Besides, in order to give reference points, we show the important towns, rivers, mountain passes and mountains, as well as the boundaries of the eight Alpine countries and regions.

 Our map depicts the most important mountains in the Alps.

 The selection of these mountains is fpartially subjective.
 Criteria for our selection were a great geographical, cultural or geological importance.
 And we made sure that we equally cover the entire Alpine region.